A66 road: Safety

 The section of road between Scotch Corner and Penrith accounted for 70 deaths over ten years up until 2002, which was above the national average for single lane carriageways.
 Whilst the number of accidents was in line with the national average, the number of serious injuries and deaths was twice the national average; this high attrition rate was the reason for the go-ahead for the new dualled sections on the grounds of safety.

+Keith Buchan, a highly experienced transport planner, examined the safety record of the A66 and the evidence submitted during the planning examination for the £1.5 billion A66 Northern Trans-Pennine project.
+In the 'Improving safety on the A66' report, he makes recommendations for safety improvements on the A66 which could be implemented now, at low cost, rather than waiting five years for the £1.5 billion A66 scheme to be built.

 Snow gates were installed on the road between Bowes and Brough.
 This section is the moorland route over Stainmore summit which reaches a height of 1450 ft is prone to heavy snow in the winter.
 Both sets of gates have turnaround facilities to allow all traffic to change direction.